 Old-School Tools That Still Totally Work

-First up: maps and compasses.
-I know, I know—it sounds like something your grandpa used on his way to school (uphill, both ways).
-But trust me, when your GPS app decides it’s had enough or you’ve wandered into a no-signal zone, that old-school paper map will feel like a superhero cape.
+First up, maps and compasses.
+I know, I know, it sounds like something your grandpa used on his way to school, uphill both ways.
+But trust me, when your GPS app stops working or you find yourself in a no signal area, that old fashioned paper map will feel like a superhero cape.

 I carry a topographic map of wherever I’m headed and a simple compass.
 No batteries.
 No drama.
 It’s like my backup plan’s backup plan.